2i2c-org/infrastructure/docs/index.md

    everyone will be *guaranteed* 256M of memory, and most likely will have access to 1G of memory.
 But they can't use more than 1G of memory - their kernels and processes will die if they use more than this.

+## Updating environment

+The user environments is specified via a `Dockerfile`, under `images/user` in the git repository.
+Currently there is no automated image building - so you will have to manually build & push it after making a change.

+1. Install pre-requisites:

+   a.
+Docker
+   b.
+A Python virtual environment.
+Install `requirements.txt` into it.
+   c.
+The `gcloud` tool, authenticated to the `two-eye-two-see` project.
+      You need to run `gcloud auth configure-docker us-central1-docker.pkg.dev` once as well.

+2. Make the changes you need to make to the environment, and git commit it.

+3. Run `python3 build.py`.
+This will build the image and push it to registry.
+   It will tell you what the generated image tag is.

+4. Update `jupyterhub.singleuser.image.tag` in `hub/values.yaml` with this tag.

+5. Make a commit, make a PR and merge to master!
+This will deploy all the hubs with the new image